-Excise duty on alcohol must be paid on beer, wine and other fermented beverages, intermediate products and ethyl alcohol manufactured in, imported into, or received in Sweden – either from another EU country or from a country outside the EU.
+Excise duty is payable on beer, wine and other fermented beverages, intermediate products and ethyl alcohol manufactured in Sweden, introduced to Sweden from another EU country, or imported to Sweden from a country outside the EU.

-Here you or your appointed agent can file an excise duty return.
+Either you or your appointed tax return representative can file an excise duty return here.

-Beer, wine and other fermented beverages, intermediate products and ethyl alcohol are subject to harmonised rules that are common to countries within the EU.
-This means that all EU countries follow the same procedural rules on the payment of excise duty.
+A harmonised system applies to beer, wine and other fermented beverages, intermediate products and ethyl alcohol regarding excise duty structures.
+This means that all EU countries follow the same excise duty regulations.
 However, each individual EU member state decides on its own excise duty rates.

-Alcohol excise duty must be paid on alcohol goods imported into Sweden – even if duty has already been paid on the goods in another country.
-Alcohol excise duty also has to be paid on alcohol products manufactured in Sweden – regardless of whether or not they have been produced legally.
+Excise duty must be paid on alcohol goods that are introduced to Sweden – even if duty has already been paid on them in another country.
+Excise duty must also be paid on alcohol goods manufactured in Sweden – regardless of whether or not they have been produced legally.

-In certain circumstances, you can postpone the payment of excise duty on alcohol when manufacturing, processing, storing alcohol goods within the EU, or when moving them between different EU countries.
-Find out more about what to do under “Goods handling when duty is suspended”, which is listed in the menu.
+In certain circumstances, you can postpone the payment of excise duty on alcohol goods when manufacturing, processing or storing alcohol goods within the EU, or when moving them between different EU countries.

-The Swedish Alcohol Act (2010:1622) includes regulations that limit the production, marketing, trade, import and export of alcohol goods.
-If you wish to find out what is permitted according to the Swedish Alcohol Act, please contact the Public Health Agency of Sweden (Folkhälsomyndigheten).
+The Swedish Alcohol Act (2010:1622) imposes restrictions on the manufacturing, marketing, trade, entry and import of alcohol goods.
+If you would like more information about what is permitted under the Swedish Alcohol Act, please contact the Public Health Agency of Sweden (“Folkhälsomyndigheten”).

 In order to produce hand sanitisers without paying alcohol excise duty on imported ethyl alcohol, you have to be one of the following: